 First and foremost, in the colder months there are quite simply fewer tourists in Munich.
 This means airfare and hotels tend to be cheaper.
 However, you will still likely see large tour groups.

 Across Munich and much of the region, you will find most of the water fountains drained and the sculptures and statues boarded up for protection.
 This includes public sculptures throughout the city as well as at palaces like Nymphenburg.
 If you didn’t already know where a sculpture or statue was, it would be easy to be confused by the wooden huts that have popped up everywhere.

 Experiencing Munich’s Winter Traditions

 Early in winter (late November and December), you can expect Munich to be in its Christmas finest.
 This includes countless Christmas markets across the city.

 Likewise, when winter is at its peak and temperatures are their coldest, you can expect ice skating and other winter sports.
 If there’s snow on the ground you can be sure there are children sledding.

-In late winter (February and March), the city’s breweries celebrate Starkbierfest.
+In late winter (February and March), there is the first Munich beer festival of the year.
+The city’s breweries celebrate Starkbierfest.
 Each brewery has its own small Oktoberfest-like festival with a type of beer that’s unique to the celebration.
-Likewise, each brewery also has its own schedule for their festival so be sure to research your favorite brewery or breweries.
+Likewise, each brewery also has its own schedule for its festival so be sure to research your favorite brewery or breweries.
 My husband and I visited Paulaner’s Starkbierfest at Nockherberg and it was really fun and great experience.